Astrophotography image processing: a beginners' guide

 - Read our full guide on how to create star trail astrophotos.

-Planets and the Moon
+Processing planets and the Moon

 Imaging the Moon can be achieved with just a DSLR, lens and tripod.
 As you start out you’ll be pleased with the details from a single frame, after making minor adjustments in Photoshop.